siddsax/XML-CNN/README.md

 * Gensim

 Store Glove embeddings in the same directory as pre-trained embeddings.
 Download from [here](https://nlp.stanford.edu/data/glove.6B.zip) default embedding dimension is 300 with 6 Billion (6B) tokens.
+Otherwise you can set --model_variation = 0 for starting from scratch.